YichaoOU/HemTools/docs/content/Bioinformatics_tools/isoEspresso.rst

 ^^^^^

 Aligned bam files.
 Save as ``samples.tsv`` in your working dir.
 ALso need .bai in current dir.
+Abs path.

 ::